 Give it a try.

 I have always been an avid reader of anything written by Peter Drucker (1909 – 2005).
-His ideas on business and management have always been decades ahead of everyone else.
+His ideas on business and management have always been way ahead of everybody.

-At least once a year I read an article he wrote called Managing Oneself (Click on the link for a PDF copy of the article) which is a small part of his book excellent book Management Challenges for the 21st Century.
+At least once a year I read an article he wrote called Managing Oneself which is a small part of his book excellent book Management Challenges for the 21st Century.

 In the article Peter describes a technique on how to discover your strengths through the use of feedback analysis.